phocks/phocks.github.io/_posts/2018-08-17-strange-days-indeed-most-peculiar-mama.md

 ---
 published: true
 layout: post
-title: Strange days indeed for The Strange Attractors
+title: Strange days indeed (most peculiar mama)
 tags: media
 ---
 The other day my mate James asked me why it was (strangely) impossible to find my old band The Strange Attractors anywhere on the Internet.
-Especially for someone as online&trade; as I was.
+Especially for someone as extremely online&trade; as I was.

 Good question Jimmy!